Apr 29, 2016

 Starting Wednesday, March 16, the following stops along Darrington Street will be closed while reconstruction work takes place: Stop #1354, Southbound Emens Ave, south o...

 Get Email & Text Alerts what's this?

-Community Transit began service Oct.
+Community Transit (known then as the Snohomish County Public Transportation Benefit Area) began service Oct.
 4, 1976, after voters in Lynnwood, Edmonds, Mountlake Terrace, Brier, Woodway, Marysville and Snohomish agreed to form their own local transit agency.
 With 18 leased GMC buses, Community Transit began serving seven routes in those communities.

 That first year, Community Transit buses provided 951,200 rides.
 As one long-time driver recalled, the agency didn't have specific stops on routes back then.
 Drivers had to keep a sharp eye out for riders, who would flag down a passing bus.

-Community Transit's Public Transportation Benefit Area has a population of about half a million people (498,815 in 2009).
-Click here for a map of the PTBA (large pdf).
+Community Transit's Public Transportation Benefit Area has a population of more than half a million people (542,727 in 2014).
+Click on the map below for a larger view (large PDF).